redhat-cip/dci-openshift-agent/README.md

 ## Deploying operators

 The Agent manages the deployment of certain operators.
-At this time there is support for SRIOV, Performance Add On (PAO), HyperConverged Cluster Operator (HCO), ElasticSearch Operator, and Cluster-Logging, ACM (Advanced Cluster Management), and MTC (Migration Toolkig for Containers).
+At this time there is support for SRIOV, Performance Add On (PAO), HyperConverged Cluster Operator (HCO), ElasticSearch Operator, Cluster-Logging, and ACM (Advanced Cluster Management).

 In order to make the operators available in disconected environments is it important to configure the `opm_mirror_list` variable with the list of operators to mirror.
 The Agent will take care of mirroring the required images and dependencies.